sasmithaK/extended-tik-tak-toe/README.md

 You can play a full game cycle of the traditional game in the CLI
+- there is no game draw and a reset mechanism yet.

 <pre>
   //This is how cells are arranged
   +-----+-----+-----+